Libertree/libertree/README.md

 Use createdb.sh to create the libertree PostgreSQL database for the development and test environments, and set them to be owned by the libertree user.

+You may need to set the PGHOST environment variable before running these.

+Copy database.yaml.example to database.yaml .
+Edit, if desired.

 ### Migration

 Use your choice of migration script to migrate your database.
 These are found